zoard-ehmann/odin-rock-paper-scissors/algorithm/algorithm.md

   4. Determine the result
   5. Inform the user about the result

-### Pseudocode
+## Pseudocode

 - Start the main loop
   - Start the game
     - Initialize score tracking for player and computer
-    - Start a loop that continues for either: 5 rounds OR 3 scores (for player or computer)
+    - Start a loop that continues for 5 points for either the player or the computer
-      - Prompt for a player input, validate it, and store it in a variable
+      - Wait for a player input, and store it in a variable
       - Generate a random choice for the computer and store it in a variable
       - Check the player input against the computer chosen value
       - Determine the result from player perspective: win, lose or tie
         - Inform the player about the result
         - Update the scores
-        - Show the score table
     - Inform the player about the overall result
-  - Prompt the player for replay
+  - Provide a button for replay

-### Flowchart
+## Flowchart

 ![Algorithm flowchart](algorithm.drawio.png)